-The Company was significantly more active during the year ended October 31, 2018 as compared with the same period last year.
+The Company was restricting operations to conserve cash during the quarter as compared with the end of the last fiscal year, although in the same period of the prior year, the Silver Cloud Project had not yet been approved by the TSXV.
 As a result, expenses across the board have increased compared with the same period last year.
 Of note, the following expenses changed significantly from the prior year:

-Consulting fees increased from \$80,345 in 2017 to \$156,232 in 2018 due to the company hiring new consultants for business development and retaining a contract administrative assistant for the CEO.
+Consulting fees in the quarter increased to \$72,087 in 2019 from \$nil in 2018 due to the company hiring new consultants for finance and business development and retaining a contract administrative assistant for the Management.